vovapetrivskyi/RectanglesTestTask/README.md

 # RectanglesTestTask

-Test Task:
-- Implement a web api that would:
+Implement a web api that would:
 - Accept two pairs of doubles, representing a segment
 - Search internal database and return a list of rectangles that interset the input segment by any of the edges
 - Any ORM or raw SQL of a preference